nbommakanti/vf.progression/README.md

 I envision this program running on a computer connected to a Humphrey Visual Fields machine.
 When a visual fields test is performed, the data can be exported to the computer then run through this program to generate a patient-specific report demonstrating his or her progression over time, on both a global (mean deviation) and local (total deviation) basis.

-This may provide the clinician a convenient, useful tool to monitor the long-term status of his or her patients.
+This may provide the clinician with a convenient, useful tool to monitor the long-term status of his or her patients.
 This program is intended to run automatically, so (once this feature is implemented) it will provide this benefit toward patient care without adding an additional time burden for the medical team.

 Similar functionality is provided by commercial packages (e.g. STATPAC and PROGRESSOR).
 The advantages of this program are: